Tom Clancy's EndWar

-Tom Clancy's EndWar is a strategy video game available on Microsoft Windows and all seventh-generation platforms except the Wii, with the timing and flow of gameplay differing across platforms.
-The console and PC version is a real-time tactics game designed by Ubisoft Shanghai, while the handheld versions feature turn-based tactics.
-It was released on Nintendo DS, PlayStation 3, PlayStation Portable, and Xbox 360 in November 2008.
+Tom Clancy's EndWar is a strategy video game released by Ubisoft for PlayStation 3, Xbox 360, PlayStation Portable and Nintendo DS in November 2008.
 A Windows version was released in February 2009.
+The gameplay differs across platforms; the console and PC version is a real-time tactics game designed by Ubisoft Shanghai, while the handheld versions feature turn-based tactics.

-A sequel was in the works, but due to the game's commercial failure, it was officially cancelled on February 8, 2010.
+The game received mixed to positive reviews.
+A sequel was in the works, but due to EndWars commercial failure, it was cancelled in February 2010.